DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/08-conclusion.md

 Many of the computers had been moved out of Mungalawurru.
 Only the middle-aged couple at Mungalawurru had kept the internet, which we were told had become slow, either because of the NBN satellite connection, or because their machine was getting old.
-The woman was paying her bills by cheque now, an arrangement that suited her much better than direct debit.
-Karen was still living in Tennant Creek, and was using the internet on her husband's phone and on her daughter's iPad, as the computer had finally stopped working.
+The woman was paying her ISP bills by check now, an arrangement that suited her much better than direct debit.
+Karen was still living in Tennant Creek, and was using the internet on her husband’s phone and on her daughter’s iPad, as the computer had finally stopped working.

 The senior woman from Mungalawurru, who had been living and working in